 - a.
-Information about the entity: name, point of contact, and proposed type of involvement in the project; - Country of incorporation, the extent of the ownership/level control by foreign entities, whether the entity is state owned or controlled, a summary of the ownership breakdown of the foreign entity, and the percentage of
+Information about the entity: name, point of contact, and proposed type of involvement in the project; - b.
+Country of incorporation, the extent of the ownership/level control by foreign entities, whether the entity is state owned or controlled, a summary of the ownership breakdown of the foreign entity, and the percentage of ownership/control by foreign entities, foreign shareholders, foreign state or foreign individuals;

-52 See Critical and Emerging Technologies List Update (whitehouse.gov).
+65 See Critical and Emerging Technologies List Update (whitehouse.gov).